2.2. Formats of a system

-A system with the HDF5 format has the same strucutre as the Numpy format, but in a HDF5 file, a system is organized as an HDF5 group.
-The file name of a Numpy file is the key in a HDF5 file, and the data is the value to the key.
-One need to use
+A system with the HDF5 format has the same structure as the Numpy format, but in an HDF5 file, a system is organized as an HDF5 group.
+The file name of a Numpy file is the key in an HDF5 file, and the data is the value of the key.
+One needs to use

-# in a DP path to divide the path to the HDF5 file and the HDF5 key:
+# in a DP path to divide the path to the HDF5 file and the HDF5 path:

 H2O group, such as

-A HDF5 files with a large number of systems has better performance than multiple NumPy files in a large cluster.
+An HDF5 file with a large number of systems has better performance than multiple NumPy files in a large cluster.

 2.2.3.
 Raw format and data conversion